Boomatang/kubectlgetall/README.md

   -h, --help            show this help message and exit -n, --namespace NAMESPACE
                         Namespace to get resources from.
-  --version             show program's version number and exit -s, --sort            Prints the resources in an order.
-Initial results take
+  -A, --all-namespaces  If present, list all objects across all namespaces.
-                        longer to show.
+                        Specifinig --namespace will be ignored --version             show program's version number and exit -s, --sort            Prints the resources in an order.
+Initial results take longer to show.
 Unsorted return results faster but can